rithi-krishnaraj/ms2_App/README.md

 # MS2 Scan Analyzer

-A Streamlit-based web application for interactive exploration and analysis of tandem mass spectrometry data from MGF or mzML formats.
-Use both built-in visualization tools and the GNPS FASTSearch database to compare your spectra against public libraries and download comprehensive results.
+A Streamlit-based web application for interactive exploration and analysis of mass spectrometry data from MGF or mzML file formats.
+Use both visualization tools and the GNPS FASTSearch database to compare your spectra against public libraries and download comprehensive results.
 ---

 ## Files
 - Use ms2_main.py with no multiprocessing for downloadable csv file
-- Use ms2_multiprocessing.py for quicker creation of downloadable csv file

 ## Features